manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_09_Lab9_Ex2_Manage_Microsoft_Store.md

 4. On the **Microsoft Store for Business** page, in the upper-right corner of the page, select **Sign in.**

-5. If you are not signed in automatically as Joni Sherman, then enter **JoniS@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your tenant ID provided by your lab hosting provider) with a password of **Pa55w.rd**.
+5. If you are not signed in automatically as Joni Sherman, then enter **JoniS@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) with a password of **Pa55w.rd**.

 7. In the **Microsoft Store for Business**, on the menu bar at the top of the page, select **Adatum private store.**